 The following graphs illustrate the alignment between compensation actually paid to the NEOs and the Company's performance, consistent with our compensation philosophy as described in the CD&A on page 30.
-Specifically, a large portion of the NEOs' compensation is reliant on TSR and as such the CEO and Other NEOs' "compensation actually paid" each year was aligned with our TSR performance and increased when our TSR performance increased but declined when our TSR performance declined.
-The charts below show, for the past three years, the relationship of the Company's TSR relative to the Company's TSR peer group as well as the relationship between the CEO and Other NEOs' "compensation actually paid" and (i) the Company's TSR; (ii) the Company's net income; and (iii) the Company-Selected Measure, relative TSR.
+Specifically, a large portion of the NEOs' compensation is reliant on TSR and as such the CEO and Other NEOs' "compensation actually paid" each year was aligned with our TSR performance and increased when our TSR performance declined.
+The charts below show, for the past four years, the relationship of the Company's TSR relative to the Company's TSR peer group as well as the relationship between the CEO and Other NEOs' "compensation actually paid" and (i) the Company's TSR; (ii) the Company's net income; and (iii) the Company-Selected Measure, relative TSR.